 Wingspan: 13.4-16.9 in

 Another very well-known bird species in North America and the U.S. is the Blue Jay.
 They have a large blue crest on top of their heads with mostly blue feathers on top and white feathers on bottom.
-They also have a black ring around their necks that looks like a necklace.
-Their wings are barred white, blue, and black.
-Females and males share the same coloration.

 Blue Jays are another year-round resident to the entire state of Maryland.
 They are common in backyards and at feeders.